DragonQuills/PPW-Dungeon-Crawler/README.md

     $ python3 arcade_main.py

+## How To Play
+After booting up the program (using the command listed above) use the arrow keys to move the player.
+Grey tiles represent the floor and black represent walls.
+The player is teal, the monster is orange.
+The monster will follow the player and quite likely trap them, currently resulting in a restart because there is no attack functionality and the dungeon is a very small room.

 ### Dependencies
 Dungeon Delve is build for Python 3.6+.
 Arcade only supports Python 3.6+ so this will not run in anything below that!